SalomePlatform/adao/doc/en/glossary.rst

    boundary conditions
-      These are particular input and control variables of the simulator, which characterize the description of the system's behaviour at the border of the simulation spatial domain.
+      These are particular input and control variables of the simulator, which characterize the description of the system's behavior at the border of the simulation spatial domain.

    initial conditions